asell0808/asell0808/README.md

 - 🌱 I’m currently learning React, Angular, and Node.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects, and sharpen my skills.
-- ⚡ Fun fact: I love to lift weights, write and play piano.
+- ⚡ Fun fact: I love to write, watch movies, lift weights and play piano.